chrisguest75/docker_examples/README.md

 Steps [README.md](./02_kernel_versions/README.md)

 ## Example 3 - Buildargs
-Demonstrate how buildargs are stored in the image
+Demonstrate how buildargs are stored in the image.
+Meaning anyone with access to the image will have access to the credentials.
+With an example of new buildkit build time volume mounts to workaround this.
 Steps [README.md](./03_buildargs_storage/README.md)

 ## Example 4 - Docker Context